-- Basic tool in data mining with multiple applications in chemical and bimolecular science and image analysis - Quantifies the minimum number of variables needed to describe the data - Serves as a proxy of the Kolmogorov complexity
+- Basic tool in data mining with multiple applications in chemical and bimolecular science and image analysis Glielmo et al., Chem.
+Rev. '21 - Quantifies the minimum number of variables needed to describe the data - Serves as a proxy of the Kolmogorov complexity